CZ-NIC/fred-docs/Concepts/Billing.rst

 and renewing an existing domain for 3 years costs ``3 * 6 = USD 18``.

 The amount is subtracted from credit.
-In the prepaid mode, if there is not enough credit, the command fails.
+In the prepaid model, if there is not enough credit, the command fails.

 .. rubric:: Charging for all EPP requests over a limit :sup:`OPTIONAL`